Tejasvigupta/Interactive-graphics-for-ChemoSpec-GSOC2021/README.md

 ## Week2
 After an amazing first week, things have started to pick up the pace.
 This week started with me fixing the minor bugs in the `plotSpectra` function.
 After `plotSpectra` function was merged, I decided to work on the `loopThruSpectra` function.
 For `loopThruSpectra` function we decided to make some changes in the `ggplot2` mode.
 In base grahpics mode the user goes through all the `spectra` available in the data one by one but in `ggplot2` mode the user will be able to review all the `spectra` stored as all of them will be stacked vertically.
 Because `loopThruSpectra` function will basically help in reviewing all the `spectra` stored in the data, Bryan decided to rename the function as `reviewAllSpectra`.
 After the completion of `reviewAllSpectra` function and its documentation I decided to work on `surveySpectra` function.
 The main thing in `surveySpectra` function was to implement the faceting.
 Once I understood the concept of faceting in `ggplot2`, I completed the function and it's documentaion without any problem.
 During this week Bryan also made some changes in the `base` graphics mode to speed up the working of the function.
 After this I decided to work on the `plotLoading` function rather than `surveySpectra2` function as it seemed a little less complicated. `plotLoading` was kind of similar to `surveySpectra` function so I was able to wrap it up quickly without any problems.
 I had first used `geom_area` for the plot, but later on close inspection of the function in `base` mode on `metMUD1` dataset I decided to switch to `geom_segment`.
-Apart from coding I also had a chance to interact with Bryan about NMR Spectroscopy and its working.

 Overall this was great week with lot's of new learning!
 On to Week 3!